kris-nader/scTherapy/README.md

 ```

 ## Tutorial on predicting combination therapies using subclone specific DEG
-If investigating tumor subclones is of interest, users can continue from step 1.2 with the following steps
+If users are interested in exploring tumor subclones and targeting them with specific compounds, they can proceed from step 1.2 and follow the subsequent steps outlined below.

 ### Step 1.3: Identification of genetically distinct subclones
 This step uses healthy/reference cells identified by step 1.2(ensemble model) to identify genetically distinct sublcones.
 Note that this step may be computationally intensive.